microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom/_index.md

 New-AzStorageAccount -ResourceGroupName $ResourceGroupName -Name "arcboxmachineconfig$storageaccountsuffix" -SkuName 'Standard_LRS' -Location $Location -OutVariable storageaccount | New-AzStorageContainer -Name machineconfiguration -Permission Blob
 ```

+> *Make a note of the storage account name, as this will be needed in later steps.*

 ## Linux configuration